-Most experts recommend that only smaller tumors near the outside of the lung be treated with this method.
+Most experts recommend that only smaller tumors near the outside of the lung be treated this way.
 The cure rate after this surgery seems to be the same as with surgery done with a larger incision.
 But it is important that the surgeon doing this operation be experienced because it requires a great deal of technical skill.

 Possible risks and side effects of lung surgery

 Possible complications depend on the extent of the surgery and the person’s health beforehand.
 Serious complications can include excessive bleeding, wound infections, and pneumonia.

 Lung surgery is a major operation, and recovering from the operation typically takes weeks to months.
 If the surgery is done through a thoracotomy, the surgeon must spread the ribs to get to the lung, so the area near the incision will hurt for some time after surgery.
-Your activity will be limited for at least a month or two.
+Your activity will be limited for at least a month.
 People who have VATS instead of thoracotomy have less pain after surgery and tend to recover more quickly.

 If your lungs are in good condition (other than the presence of the cancer) you can usually return to normal activities after a lobe or even an entire lung has been removed.
 If you also have non-cancerous diseases such as emphysema or chronic bronchitis (which are common among heavy smokers), you may become short of breath with activity after surgery.

 Last Medical Review: 02/05/2015